 As consumers looked to stock their personal gym setups, certain pieces of equipment saw significant increases of unit share.
 For example, Elliptical machines, Multipurpose Machines, Rowing Machines, Stationary Bikes, and Treadmills all saw significant online unit share increases.

 Of all these pieces of equipment, Stationary Bikes in particular increased their overall unit and dollar shares, while also seeing significant growth in online sales (27 percent unit share overall, 30 percent online unit share).
 The next most popular piece of equipment was the Treadmill, winning 19 percent of unit share overall (and 17 percent of online share).
-And while no one exercise equipment brand specifically took home the crown, Peloton has had steadily increasing YoY growth and has handled the shift with aplomb.
+And while no one fitness equipment brand specifically took home the crown, Peloton has had steadily increasing YoY growth and has handled the shift with aplomb.
 Of all stationary bike brands, Peloton took home 25 percent unit share, driven in part by “recommendation”.
 Perhaps Peloton’s infamous commercial from last holiday season helped create a buzz around their bikes after all!
 In fact, the relatively high cost of Peloton bikes may be a contributing factor to the online dollar share increase for Stationary Bikes as a whole.

-While already comfortable shopping online for Exercise Equipment, this year saw an increase in consumers making purchases online.
+While already comfortable shopping online for Fitness Equipment, this year saw an increase in consumers making purchases online.
 Amazon topped the retail unit share list with 31 percent in Q4 2020 (and won 43 percent of the online only share).
 Stationary Bikes won 27 percent of unit share overall in Q4 2020 (30 percent online only share).